Male and female experiencing relationship difficulties

 Remember, it takes two people to contribute to the conflict.
 It is therefore important to identify each other’s triggers and communicate your feelings to each other.

 The manner in which the conflict is managed is important.
-The following tips will help with this.

 1. A fundamental part of managing conflict is not to blame the other person.
 Stay focused on yourself and start your sentences with “I” rather than “you”.
 This will make a difference to the other person because it says to them that you are taking responsibility rather than casting criticism.